Zhimin-C/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a fourth-year Ph.D. student at Clemson University.
-My primary research interests are 3D self-supervised and semi-supervised learning, multi-modality learning, and the application of foundational models in 3D domains.
+I am primarily focused on studying computer vision and deep learning, with a particular emphasis on image quality assessment, self-supervised learning, semi-supervised learning, multi-modality learning, and foundational models.

-I am open to research internship at 2024 spring, summer, or fall.
+I am open to full-time positions or research internships starting in Fall 2024 or in 2025.

 {style="text-align: justify;"}